 (2) provides a copy of official orders or other documentation

-during the person's last renewal period;
+the last renewal period;

-(C) applies for the renewal within 90 days after the
+(3) applies for the renewal within 90 days after the

-person's active duty ends; and
+person's active duty ends;

-(D) pays the renewal application fees in effect when
+(4) pays the renewal application fees in effect when

-the previous license or certification expired.
+the previous license expired; and

 (e) Expiration and Reapplication.
 If an application

 of any continuing education that would have been required for a timely

 including retaking and passing the examination.

-|Source Note: The provisions of this §153.17 adopted to be effective March 2, 1992, 17 TexReg 1231; amended to be effective October 1, 1992, 17 TexReg 6360; amended to be effective April 1, 1993, 18 TexReg 1680; amended to be effective November 10, 1993, 18 TexReg 7542; amended to be effective September 1, 1995, 20 TexReg 6202; amended to be effective March 1, 1997, 22 TexReg 1717; amended to be effective November 17, 1999, 24 TexReg 10090; amended to be effective April 1, 2001, 26 TexReg 2163; amended to be effective January 1, 2003, 27 TexReg 11147; amended to be effective October 16, 2003, 28 TexReg 8943; amended to be effective March 27, 2007, 32 TexReg 1747; amended to be effective June 11, 2008, 33 TexReg 4502; amended to be effective December 27, 2010, 35 TexReg 11658; amended to be effective November 1, 2011, 36 TexReg 7316; amended to be effective December 4, 2012, 37 TexReg 9503; amended to be effective December 22, 2013, 38 TexReg 9049; amended to be effective September 7, 2014, 39 TexReg 6857
+|Source Note: The provisions of this §153.17 adopted to be effective March 2, 1992, 17 TexReg 1231; amended to be effective October 1, 1992, 17 TexReg 6360; amended to be effective April 1, 1993, 18 TexReg 1680; amended to be effective November 10, 1993, 18 TexReg 7542; amended to be effective September 1, 1995, 20 TexReg 6202; amended to be effective March 1, 1997, 22 TexReg 1717; amended to be effective November 17, 1999, 24 TexReg 10090; amended to be effective April 1, 2001, 26 TexReg 2163; amended to be effective January 1, 2003, 27 TexReg 11147; amended to be effective October 16, 2003, 28 TexReg8943; amended to be effective March 27, 2007, 32 TexReg 1747; amended to be effective June 11, 2008, 33 TexReg 4502; amended to be effective December 27, 2010, 35 TexReg 11658; amended to be effective November 1, 2011, 36 TexReg 7316; amended to be effective December 4, 2012, 37 TexReg 9503; amended to be effective December 22, 2013, 38 TexReg 9049; amended to be effective September 7, 2014, 39 TexReg 6857